Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Higher Descent

 The unit map is given for every $X \in \cC$ by the composition

-Since $R$ is faithful, it suffices to show that $u_X$ becomes an isomorphism after tensoring with $R$.
+Since $R$ is faithful, it suffices to show that $u_X$ becomes an isomorphism after post-composition with the functor of tensoring with $e^*R$.
 We thus have,

-where the first step follows from the fact that tensoring with the dualizable object $e^*R$ commutes with $q_*$, the second is \Cref{Galois_Coind} and the third follows from $qe = \Id$.
+where the first isomorphism follows from the fact that tensoring with the dualizable object $e^*R$ (Galois extensions are dualizable by \cite[Proposition 6.2.1]{RognesGal}) commutes with $q_*$, the second is \Cref{Galois_Coind} and the third follows from $qe = \Id$.
 We get that $e^*R \otimes u$ is a natural $\cC$-linear endomorphism of the functor $e^*R \otimes -$.
 Thus, to show that it is an isomorphism, it suffices to show that it is an isomorphism on $X = \one$, but $u_\one$ is already an isomorphism by the first Rognes--Galois condition.

-To show that the right adjoint is conservative, it suffices to do so after tensoring with $R$.
+To show that the right adjoint is conservative, it again suffices to do so after post-composition with the functor of tensoring with $e^*R$.
 By the same argument as before we have for every $M\in \Mod_R(\cC^{BG})$ a natural isomorphism

 and $e^*$ is conservative. \end{proof} This Galois descent result has the following consequence for the functoriality of Galois extensions under symmetric monoidal colimit preserving functors.

 \begin{prop} Let $F\colon \cC \to \cD$ be a morphism in $\calg(\Prl)$ and let $BG$ be a weakly $\cC$-ambidextrous pointed connected space.
 Then, the functor $F\colon \calg(\cC)^{BG}\to \calg(\cD)^{BG}$ carries $G$-Galois extensions to $G$-Galois extensions. \end{prop}